-- Overall detection power based on different ATM runs is similar. - Detection power per isotope based on ATM depends on the combined effects of explosion source term magnitude, decay and magnitude of average civil background (as well background representation by ATM).
-ATM results need to be checked. - There is a slight overall positive impact on detection power for Xe-133 (J ranges from 0.16 to 0.22) and for Xe-133m (J ranges from 0.20 to 0.24).
+- Overall detection power based on different ATM runs is similar. - Detection power per isotope based on ATM depends on the combined effects of explosion source term magnitude, decay and magnitude of average civil background (as well background representation by ATM). - ATM results need to be checked.
+Source terms (especially for Xe-135) & metastable detections (for 2014) of the IMS might need to be reconsidered for future applications. - There is a slight overall positive impact on detection power for Xe-133 (J ranges from 0.16 to 0.22) and for Xe-133m (J ranges from 0.20 to 0.24).
 This is likely related to high fission yields in combination with long half-lifes of these radioxenon isotopes. - There is a measurable positive impact on screening and timing power results from detection power analysis based on ATM. - Civil background calculated via ATM needs to be clearly improved.
 Approach of nudging ATM simulations towards (IMS) observations as outlined in Zwaaftink et al. (2018, https://gmd.copernicus.org/articles/11/4469/2018/gmd-11-4469-2018-assets.html) to overcome effects of source term and transport errors.